dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-dotnet-from-javascript.md

 `DotNet.invokeMethod` returns the result of the operation. `DotNet.invokeMethodAsync` returns a [JS Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) representing the result of the operation.

-The asynchronous function (`invokeMethodAsync`) is preferred over `invokeMethod` to support Blazor Server scenarios.
+The asynchronous function (`invokeMethodAsync`) is preferred over the synchronous version (`invokeMethod`) to support Blazor Server scenarios.

 The .NET method must be public, static, and have the [`[JSInvokable]` attribute](xref:Microsoft.JSInterop.JSInvokableAttribute).